AnilOptimizely/Patel.AzureAIContentSafety.Optimizely/docs/Features/Attributes/TextAnalysis.md

 - **String:** String value indicating the content being used for the Text Analysis feature.

-The attribute can exclusively be added to string properties and is applicable to any content type derived from IContent (the base content type in Optimizely CMS).
+The attribute can exclusively be added to one or more string properties and is applicable to any content type derived from IContent (the base content type in Optimizely CMS).

 **Example**
 ``` C#